andres-lowrie/lang/docs/content/docs/control-flow/_index.md

 if false <expression1> <expression2>
 ```

-Given that there aren't any braces when calling functions, the 'out of the box'
+Given that there aren't any parenthesis when calling functions, the 'out of the
-"if/else" requires the use of `do` block to denote expressions
+box' "if/else" requires the use of a `do` block to denote expressions

 ```